-Did you get married in 2021?
-If so, it may be an excellent time to review the beneficiaries of your retirement accounts and other assets.
+Did you get married in 2020?
+If so, it may be an excellent time to consider reviewing the beneficiaries of your retirement accounts and other assets.
 The same goes for your insurance coverage.
-If you are preparing to have a new last name in 2022, you may want to get a new Social Security card.
+If you are preparing to have a new last name in 2021, you may want to get a new Social Security card.
 Additionally, retirement accounts may need to be revised or adjusted?

 Are you coming home from active duty?
 If so, go ahead and check on the status of your credit and any tax and legal proceedings that might have been preempted by your orders.

 Consider the tax impact of any upcoming transactions.
-Are you preparing to sell any real estate this year?
+Are you planning to sell any real estate this year?
 Are you starting a business?
-Might any commissions or bonuses come your way in 2022?
+Might any commissions or bonuses come your way in 2021?
 Do you anticipate selling an investment that is held outside of a tax-deferred account?

 If you are retired and in your seventies, remember your RMDs.
 In other words, Required Minimum Distributions (RMDs) from retirement accounts.
-In most circumstances, once you reach age 72, you must begin taking RMDs from most types of these accounts.5
+Under the SECURE ACT, in most circumstances, once you reach age 72, you must begin taking RMDs from most types of these accounts.6

 This material was prepared by MarketingPro, Inc., and does not necessarily represent the views of the presenting party, nor their affiliates.
 This information has been derived from sources believed to be accurate.
 Please note - investing involves risk, and past performance is no guarantee of future results.
 The publisher is not engaged in rendering legal, accounting or other professional services.
 If assistance is needed, the reader is advised to engage the services of a competent professional.
 This information should not be construed as investment, tax or legal advice and may not be relied on for the purpose of avoiding any Federal tax penalty.
 This is neither a solicitation nor recommendation to purchase or sell any investment or insurance product or service, and should not be relied upon as such.
 All indices are unmanaged and are not illustrative of any particular investment.